loreanvictor/tmplr/README.md

 >   ...
 > ```

-Runs given reusable recipe.
-For example, the following will add a licence to the target project:
+Runs given [reusable recipe](#reusable-recipes).
+For example, the following will help users add a licence to their project:

 ```yml
 steps: